NewsLocal NewsGrand Rapids

 The Davenports called police to report a Chevy Trailblazer driving down the easement at a “high rate of speed.”

-When police contacted the driver of the truck, a member of the Butler family, he said he had heard gunshots fired from the Davenport property that “made him feel uneasy" and was told by family to make short trips to the easement-connected property to avoid confrontation.
+When police contacted the driver of the truck, a member of the Butler family, he said he had heard gunshots fired from the Davenport property that “made him feel uneasy" and was also told by family to make short trips to the easement-connected property to avoid confrontation.

 The following day, the Davenports again called police, complaining of people “driving recklessly on the easement.”

-While Suriya Davenport stated the following claim to be “hearsay,” a member of the Butler family said Suriya “randomly” shot “what appeared to be an assault rifle” at a distance “close enough to be intimidating” while he and others were on the easement and connected property.
+While Suriya Davenport stated the following claim to be “hearsay,” a member of the Butler family said Suriya “randomly” shot “what appeared to be an assault rifle” at a distance “close enough to be intimidating” while he and others were on the easement and nearby property.

 The incident led to Davenport being charged with reckless use of a firearm, an offense that was later dropped.